-b Type the following command and press Enter to verify the signature of the Linux Database Server Manager RPM with Intuit:
+b.
+Type the following command and press Enter to verify the signature of the Linux Database Server Manager RPM with Intuit:

+'''

+rpm -K packagename

-where packagename is the path and name of the Linux Database Server Manager 15.0 RPM package, for example /home/qbdbm 25.0-6.i386.rpm.
+where packagename is the path and name of the Linux Database

+Server Manager 21.0 RPM package, for example

+/home/qbdbm-31.0-6.i386.rpm.

+'''

-If the package contains a valid signature from Intuit, the command returns gpq ok.
+If the package contains a valid signature from Intuit, the command returns $qpq \circ k$ .

-4 In a terminal window, type the following command and press Enter to stop the abmonitord service:
+4. In a terminal window, type the following command and press Enter to stop the qbmonitord service: